SAP SE – Annual report – 31 December 2018

 - Where sales prices for an offering are not directly observable or highly variable across customers, we use estimation techniques.
 For renewable offerings with highly variable pricing, these techniques consider the individual contract’s expected renewal price as far as this price is substantive.
 Typically, our cloud subscription offerings follow this approach.
 For non-renewable offerings, these estimations follow a cost-plus-margin approach.

 Judgment is required when estimating SSPs.
 To judge whether the historical pricing of our goods and services is highly variable, we have established thresholds of pricing variability.
-In judging whether contractual renewal prices are substantive, we have established floor prices that we use as SSPs whenever the contractual renewal prices are below these floor prices.
+For judging whether contractual renewal prices are substantive, we have established floor prices that we use as SSPs whenever the contractual renewal prices are below these floor prices.
 In judging whether contracts are expected to renew at their contractual renewal prices, we rely on our respective renewal history.
 The SSPs of material right options depend on the probability of option exercise.
 In estimating these probabilities, we apply judgment considering historical exercise patterns.

 We review the stand-alone selling prices periodically or whenever facts and circumstances change to ensure the most objective input parameters available are used.